oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 The configuration files of your environment have been removed according to your selections when you ran `engine-cleanup`.

-You can now safely remove the Red Hat Enterprise Virtualization packages using the `yum` command.
+You can now safely remove the oVirt packages using the `yum` command.

     # yum remove rhevm* vdsm-bootstrap